rufio-tf2/reed-config/README.md

 ![Download ZIP](http://i.imgur.com/lF3GOYJ.png)

+1. Unzip my config.
+1. Delete the zip, you don't need it anymore.
+1. Rename the config folder from `reed-config-master` to just `reed-config`.

 ### Install my files

 Navigate to your `tf` folder.
 If you've chosen a custom location for your Steam folder, then you know where it is.
 If you used the default install path, then it may be: